Why we cannot afford to ignore the American insurrectionist movement

 These two fundamental beliefs do not fully overlap, suggesting complex, multiple pathways into the movement.

-This reinforces our previous findings, already showing that we are dealing with a mass movement with violence at its core that does not fit earlier patterns of right-wing extremism.
+This reinforces our previous findings reported in the Washington Post, already showing that we are dealing with a mass movement with violence at its core that does not fit earlier patterns of right-wing extremism.
 For example, we are not dealing with disaffected and unemployed young men, but mainly highly competent, middle-aged American professionals.

 Concerning political affiliation, the adamant insurrectionists are not only Republicans.